Geomorphology in Python

 - GUI: PyQt5 app with OpenGL 3D preview, parameter controls, and progress feedback.

-- Performance: optional Numba acceleration for hot paths.
+- Performance: optional Numba acceleration for performance-critical computation paths.

 - Produced an end‑to‑end tool for generating and exporting realistic terrain data.